 - Pre- and post-course accommodations and meals

-- Insurance of any kind, including travel insurance
+- Insurance of any kind, including a travel protection plan

-- Items of a personal nature, including wetsuit booties (a packing list will be provided)
+- Items of a personal nature, including wetsuit booties

 - Alcoholic beverages

-Available For Rent
+Available for Rent

 Please indicate on your guest registration form whether you want to rent a sleep kit or if you prefer to bring your own.